Safeguarding procedures – circulated to those working in a voluntary capacity at Brandlehow School:

 - Work with social care, the police, health services and others to protect children, and promote their welfare

 - Have a designated safeguarding lead who will provide support to staff members and liaise with other agencies

 Role of school and college staff

-Paragraphs 6-15 explain that school and college staff have a responsibility to identify children who need help, or are suffering, or likely to suffer, significant harm, and to take appropriate action.
+The School and college staff have a responsibility to identify children who need help, or are suffering, or likely to suffer, significant harm, and to take appropriate action.

 The document says that all school and college staff should:

 - Be aware of systems within their school which support safeguarding (including child protection, staff behaviour and school behaviour policy, which should be provided during induction)